C200 vs 1DX

 One of the biggest cons would be the codec.
 It shoots in an 8bit Motion jpeg codec that has a poor compression rate.
-The file sizes are absolutely insane and you also have to shoot on expensive Cfast 2.0 cards and CF cards.
+The file sizes are very large and requires you to shoot on Cfast 2.0 cards if you plan to shoot 4K.
 On an average wedding, we will bring home around 500 gb of data on the 1DX alone.
 Another con would be that it does not offer a log profile.
-We have grown very fond of Clog3 on the C200.
-It would be incredible if you could also shoot in Clog 3 on the 1DX.
+We have grown very fond of Clog on the C200.
+It would be incredible if you could also shoot in Clog on the 1DX.
 It's a bit frustrating because Canon allows you to upgrade your 5D mark IV with Clog, but they do not allow you to upgrade on the 1DX.
-Not having an articulating screen (flip out screen) is a con.
-In the past we have shot on the Panasonic GH4, Canon 60D, 70D and still use the 80D, all of which have a flip out LCD (we will be picking up the 90D when it comes out).
+Not having focus peaking or focus assist internally is an issue, we use manual focus quite often, but we tend to only use auto focus on the 1DX mark ii.
+Not having an articulating screen "flip out screen" is a con.
+In the past we have shot on the Panasonic GH4, Canon 60D, 70D, 80D, (Edit now an EOS R) all of which have a flip out LCD.
 The C200 also has an articulating screen.
-Being able to get low, shoot high and still be able to adjust your composition is very powerful.
+Being able to get low, shoot high and shoot closer to your body while still being able adjust composition is very nice.
 Not having XLR ports is a con.
-This is not something I expect out a DSLR, but having the ability to use higher quality microphones with phantom power would be a big plus.
+This is not something I expect out a DSLR, but having the ability to use higher quality microphones would be a plus.
 The 1DX does not allow you to control the camera via wifi like on other Canon cameras.
-I can monitor our Canon 80D and touch focus from my phone and it works seamlessly.
-Since our 1DX stays mostly on the Ronin, it would be incredible if I could man the gimbal and Vanessa (my finance/business partner) could pull focus and run the remote for the Ronin.
+I can monitor our Canon 80D (Edit EOS R) and touch focus from my phone and it works seamlessly.
 You also have this option with the C200 using the Browser Remote.
 We have yet tested out out this feature.

 Canon C200 Pros:

-The biggest pro with the C200 would be its ability to shoot raw.
-Shooting raw is not necessary for wedding videography, but it is an incredible option to have.
-Adobe Premeire Pro now supports Cinema Raw Light.
-I have been a little reluctant to shoot raw at weddings because of the post workflow.
-Since I can now I edit .crm files directly in Premeire Pro, it should speed up the workflow significantly and allow us to shoot more of it.
-My second favorite pro with this camera would be it's built in XLR ports.
-Being able to capture higher quality audio has been a game changer for us.
-Rode video mics are great, but being able to plug mics that require phantom power directly into the camera is incredible.
-We are currently using the Rode NTG-2 and I am loving the increase in audio quality.
-The built in ND filters are wonderful.
+The C200 has a ton of pros, a large pro would be its ability to shoot raw.
+Shooting raw is not necessary for wedding videography, but it is a nice option to have.
+At the time of writing this article Adobe Premiere Pro now supports Cinema Raw Light.
+We have been a little reluctant to shoot raw at weddings because of the post workflow.
+Since we can now edit .crm files directly in Premeire Pro, it should speed up the workflow significantly and allow us to shoot more of it.
+Clog is also a very welcomed feature.
+There is a noticeable difference in terms of dynamic range (even in 8bit) when filmed in Clog vs the 1DX mark ii.
+I really like that this camera has built in XLR ports.
+The bump in audio quilty is greatly appreciated.
+The built in ND filters are wonderful feature.
 With wedding videography we find our selves shooting in harsh sunlight often.
 Being able to have ND filters at the push of a button is a huge pro.
 The .mp4 codec is wonderful on this camera.
 The files look incredibly clean and they are very manageable.
-They are easy to edit and we are not bringing home over 500 gb of data after a wedding like we are with the 1DX.
-This camera allows you to shoot in Clog.
-Its a great option to have.
-It takes a bit more time to grade in post, but the colors after the fact are unbeatable!
-The EVF on this camera is game changing.
+They are easy files to work with and we are not bringing home over 500 gb of data after a wedding like we are with the 1DX.
+The EVF on this camera is great.
 Having the ability to check all of your settings in the broad daylight is awesome.
 The EVF is incredibly sharp and we are overall very impressed with the EVF on this camera.
-The articulating touch screen (Canon LM-V1) is really nice.
+The articulating touch screen Canon LM-V1 is really nice.
 This is the first cinema camera that offers the ability to touch to pull focus with DPAF.
-I know a lot of filmmakers are reluctant to use auto focus, but DPAF has become a huge part of our workflow and we trust it heavily!
-It is one of the reasons we have stuck with Canon through all of the years.
-In my opinion it is one of the most powerful tools for run and gun style filmmaking and wedding videography.
-It allows you to pull off shots that would be much harder to get with manual focus.
+I know a lot of filmmakers are reluctant to use auto focus, but DPAF has become a huge part of our workflow and we use it often!
+It is one of the reasons we have stuck with Canon through the years.
+In my opinion it is a powerful tool for run and gun style filmmaking and wedding videography.
+The new focus assist is incredible and makes manually focusing a breeze, We prefer it to focus peaking, and the 1DX has neither focus assist or focus peaking built in.
 The ability to customize every button on this camera is a big pro.
 Most cameras offer some form of customization, but this camera just has so many buttons and you can really dive into the custom settings and make this camera fit for your style of shooting.
-To simply put it, Canon put just about everything you can ask for in this camera (besides a 10bit codec for .mp4 shooting)

 Canon C200 Cons: